qodeinvestments/Swan-Documentation/Systems/PSAR Stock Options/readme.md

      Minimum_Premium*percent_of_equity/Total_Premium.
 - This ratio is then multiplied with the number of units to get the final quantitity.
 - The main aim here is to not open exorbitantly high quantities for positions with very low premium.
+- Reduced Drawdown as well as returns.

 ### 2. Number of Shares
 - Here, the available equity is multiplied with the leverage to get the Total available margin.
 We then divide this margin with the underlying equity value to get the Number of shares.

+-